New England College is proud to have a diverse and passionate team of people guiding and leading the college.

 Michele D. Perkins, EdD President, New England College

-Dr. Perkins initiated and has led the College’s first, historic capital campaign, Bridge to the Future.
-With an original goal of $20 million, the campaign has raised over $35 million to-date.
-In addition to funding numerous campus improvements and renovations, the 19,000 square foot John Lyons Center (a multi-purpose academic center) recently opened its doors.
-Also, in the summer of 2018, construction will begin on the Rosamond Page Putnam Center for the Performing Arts, a 350-seat thrust stage theatre.
-Further, during this period, New England College has more than doubled its endowment.
+Dr. Perkins initiated and led the College’s first capital campaign, Bridge to the Future, which raised over $42 million, more than twice its initial goal.
+Notably, the campaign helped fund the 19,000-square-foot John Lyons Center (a multi-purpose academic center) and the recently opened Rosamond Page Putnam Center for the Performing Arts, featuring a 350-seat thrust stage theatre.

-Dr. Perkins holds Bachelor and Master degrees in Theatre and Performance Studies from Northwestern University and Emerson College, respectively.
-She earned her Doctorate in Education in Higher Education Management from the University of Pennsylvania.
-Dr. Perkins’ academic research interests include organizational change in the small college and leadership decision-making.
+Dr. Perkins holds bachelor’s and master’s degrees in Theatre and Performance Studies from Northwestern University and Emerson College, respectively.
+She earned her doctorate in Higher Education Management from the University of Pennsylvania.

-Dr. Perkins and her husband live in Henniker, New Hampshire and their son attends Colby College.
+Dr. Perkins and her husband live in Henniker, New Hampshire, and their son recently graduated from Colby College.

 New England College Board of Trustees